 I tell them to aim directly. for. me. so the papers fall just within reach at my feet.

 I also lay some quick, ground rules: “Careful now kiddies, I am in charge of your grade.
 I do know where you live.
 I will remember particularly nasty curve balls.”

-I hold baseless grudges, y'all.
+I hold baseless grudges, my friends.

 Of course, they get a good chuckle out of this.
 Then I assume the position: arms over head, one eye peeking out of my hand to watch for devious intentions, and I slap a rather contorted look on my face.

 This is the best part because as they wait for the 3-2-1 countdown, you get those kids who are ultra-eager to wing you one good…I take a moment to recognize them (dramatically, of course 😉 ) by asking, ‘and what was your name again, lil’ human?’